oasis-tcs/openc2-ap-pf/oc2pf.md

 ## 2.3 OpenC2 Commands

 An OpenC2 Command consists of an Action/Target pair and associated Specifiers and Arguments.
 This section enumerates the allowed Commands and presents the associated Responses.
 Table 2.3-1 defines the Commands that are valid in the context of the PF profile.
 An Action (the top row in Table 2.3-1) paired with a Target (the first column in Table 2.3-1) defines a valid Command.
+Sections 2.3.1 to 2.3.5 provide details applicable to each Command as influenced by the Argument.

 **Table 2.3-1.
 Command Matrix**